xflr6/graphviz/docs/neato_no_op.rst

-The `neato <DOT neato_>`_ layout engine supports an additional `rendering flag <neato no-op_>`_ that allows more control over the node positoning and the edge layout via the `pos <DOT pos_>`_,
+The `neato <DOT neato_>`_ layout engine supports an additional `rendering flag <neato no-op_>`_ that allows more control over the node positioning and the edge layout via the `pos <DOT pos_>`_,
 `overlap <DOT overlap_>`_,
 and `splines <DOT splines_>`_ attributes.

-Use the ``neato_no_op`` keyword argugment of :meth:`~.Graph.render` or :meth:`~.Graph.pipe`
+Use the ``neato_no_op`` keyword argument of :meth:`~.Graph.render` or :meth:`~.Graph.pipe`
 to pass it to the layout command: